 He blinked up at the officer, past the automatic weapon and the body armor and the mustache, and into the mirrors of his sunglasses.

 “Even Jimmy,” said Trevor and started to cry again.
 “Even Jimmy wouldn’t wait.”

 He felt even worse days later, when on a sleepless night he crept to the top of the stairs and heard his parents whispering to each other; whispering about the children vanishing into the relentless spring wash of the river; whispering about how lucky Trevor was; about how lucky they were.
 He imagined small bodies by the dozen pin-wheeling downstream towards the city, some getting caught up by submerged tree trunks, some drifting into the muddy shores, arms and legs tangled with driftwood and rubbish, but Jimmy, Jimmy he imagined far ahead of them all, untouched, unhindered, carried along by the sparkling water, blank face staring up at the glorious blue of the spring sky, dead eyes weeping muddy tears, he imagined Jimmy all alone, Jimmy going home.

 William Squirrell lives and works in western Pennsylvania.
-His work has appeared in Monkeybicycle, The Drabblecast, Daily Science Fiction, and other venues.
+His writing has appeared in Monkeybicycle, Pidgeonholes, The Drabblecast, Daily Science Fiction, and other venues.
 More information can be found at blindsquirrell.com and on twitter @billsquirrell.

 Lead image: “pennywhistle” *with edits* (via Flickr user fo.ol)